 Culture shock may result when an outsider attempts to comprehend or adapt effectively to a different cultural group.
 The outsider is likely to experience feelings of discomfort and helplessness and some degree of disorientation because of the differences in cultural values, beliefs, and practices.
 Culture shock may lead to anger and can be reduced by seeking knowledge of the culture before encountering that culture.

-Cultural imposition refers to efforts of the outsider, both subtle and not so subtle, to impose his or her own cultural values, beliefs, behaviors upon an individual, family, or group from another culture.
+Cultural imposition refers to the outsider’s efforts, both subtle and not so subtle, to impose their own cultural values, beliefs, behaviors upon an individual, family, or group from another culture.
 (Leininger, 1978)

 Sunrise Model of Madeleine Leininger’s Theory

-The Sunrise Model is relevant because it enables nurses to develop critical and complex thoughts towards nursing practice.
-These thoughts should consider, and integrate, cultural and social structure dimensions in each specific context, besides the biological and psychological aspects involved in nursing care.
+The Sunrise Model is relevant because it enables nurses to develop critical and complex thoughts about nursing practice.
+These thoughts should consider and integrate cultural and social structure dimensions in each specific context, besides nursing care’s biological and psychological aspects.